CEITECmagnonics/EpsminHeff/README.md

 ![rectilinear example](/test_plots/ani20221125_00_test_eden_rect.png)

 You can also plot the effective field and its components.
-Here the color signalizes the angle $\varphi$ continuously changing from $0$ to $2\pi$.
+Here the color signalizes the angle $\varphi$ continuously changing from $0$ to $2\pi$ (color light to dark).

 ![heff example](/test_plots/ani20221125_00_test_heff.png)